LMB25/ICCL/README.md

 # ICCL
 Improve Comprehensibility With Clustering - Process Discovery Lab WiSe 22/23.
 This repository contains the source coude for our project.
-The tool offers the implementation of the following pipeline:
+The tool offers an implementation of the following pipeline:
 ![plot](./assets/manual/iccl_pipeline.png)

 # Requirements